chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 ``mason init [options]`` command outside or inside the project directory respectively.

 There is also an interactive way to create Mason packages using ``mason new --interactive`` or ``mason init --interactive``.
-The interactive sessions walks an user through creating a package in Mason.
+The interactive session walks an user through creating a package in Mason.

 For example, for an existing directory named MyPackage,